IgniteUI/igniteui-docfx/en/components/financialchart_panes.md

 <div class="divider--half"></div>

-The following panes are available in the Financial Chart control:
+The following panes are available in the Angular financial chart component:

 -   Price Pane - Renders prices using Line, Candlestick, Bar (OHLC), trendlines and financial overlays.
 -   Indicator Pane - Renders all the financial indicators in a separate chart while the `BollingerBands` and `PriceChannel` overlays are rendered in the Price Pane because they share the same values range on Y-Axis.